 Discounts for students, trainees and apprentices

-Please note - A full Council Tax bill is based on at least two adults living in a property.
-Discounts do not apply if at least two people over 18 who live in the same property are counted for Council Tax purposes.
-If after discounting occupants, there remains only one occupant then a discount of 25 per cent of the Council Tax bill may be given.
+Please note - A full council tax bill is based on at least two adults living in a property.
+Discounts do not apply if at least two people over 18 who live in the same property are counted for council tax purposes.
+If after discounting occupants, there remains only one occupant then a discount of 25% of the council tax bill may be given.
 A student or trainee is not counted when calculating the number of occupants.